-Posted on behalf of Janet, Jenner & Suggs on Jun 29, 2017 in Medical MalpracticeMedical malpractice puts patients at risk for many injuries and complications, including a variety of infections that put patients' lives at risk.
-Methicillin-resistant Staphylococcus aureus, better known as MRSA, is one of the most dangerous infections… Read More
+Posted on behalf of Janet, Jenner & Suggs on June 29, 2017 in Medical MalpracticeMedical malpractice puts patients at risk for many injuries and complications, including a variety of infections that put patients’ lives at risk.
+Methicillin-resistant Staphylococcus aureus, better known as MRSA, is one of the most dangerous infections that can spread due to medical negligence in hospitals and other health care environments.
+Our medical malpractice attorneys in Boston want...
+Read More

-Posted on behalf of Janet, Jenner & Suggs on Jun 26, 2017 in Medical MalpracticeSurgical errors are some of the most egregious mistakes that can occur in a health care setting.
+Posted on behalf of Janet, Jenner & Suggs on June 26, 2017 in Medical MalpracticeSurgical errors are some of the most egregious mistakes that can occur in a health care setting.
 They can result in severe injury, painful complications and even death.
-If you have been the victim of a surgical error, the Boston medical malpractice attorneys… Read More
+If you have been the victim of a surgical error, the Boston medical malpractice attorneys at Janet, Jenner & Suggs may be able to file a lawsuit to obtain...
+Read More

-Posted on behalf of Janet, Jenner & Suggs on May 15, 2017 in Medical MalpracticeMany medical malpractice claims involve the misdiagnosis of a patient's illness or injury.
-Misdiagnosis means the doctor who treated the patient failed to diagnose the patient's illness or gave the patient an incorrect diagnosis.
-Proving misdiagnosis… Read More
+Posted on behalf of Janet, Jenner & Suggs on May 17, 2017 in Medical MalpracticeMany medical malpractice claims involve the misdiagnosis of a patient’s illness or injury.
+Misdiagnosis means the doctor who treated the patient failed to diagnose the patient’s illness or gave the patient an incorrect diagnosis.
+Proving misdiagnosis in a medical malpractice case is a lot more complicated than establishing that a doctor made mistakes when attempting to diagnose...
+Read More

-Posted on behalf of Janet, Jenner & Suggs on Feb 20, 2017 in Medical MalpracticeEach day, thousands of patients rely on doctors and other medical professionals to provide appropriate treatment, which could include prescribing the right medications, performing surgery or recommending tests to diagnose your medical issues.
-Unfortunately,… Read More
+Posted on behalf of Janet, Jenner & Suggs on February 20, 2017 in Medical MalpracticeEach day, thousands of patients rely on doctors and other medical professionals to provide appropriate treatment, which could include prescribing the right medications, performing surgery or recommending tests to diagnose your medical issues.
+Unfortunately, medical professionals sometimes make poor decisions and their patients suffer severe, potentially life-threatening injuries.
+In these situations, victims may be able...
+Read More

-Posted on behalf of Janet, Jenner & Suggs on Oct 05, 2015 in Medical MalpracticeA telltale sign of the 13-month-old’s spinal cord injury was there on the x-ray for all to see, but nobody did.
-Not the doctor who ordered it, not the radiologist who signed off on it, not the doctor who wrote in her chart that the x-rays showed nothing… Read More
+Posted on behalf of Janet, Jenner & Suggs on October 5, 2015 in Medical MalpracticeA telltale sign of the 13-month-old’s spinal cord injury was there on the x-ray for all to see, but nobody did.
+Not the doctor who ordered it, not the radiologist who signed off on it, not the doctor who wrote in her chart that the x-rays showed nothing unusual.
+“If they had, the little girl, named Destiny*,...
+Read More

 Trusted & Honored by: